MylesBorins/board/by-laws.md

 Directors then being appointed or in office, less three (3) (each such Director being referred to as a "Silver Director").
 Prior to the first annual action of Members, the initial Silver Director(s) shall be elected at a time approved by the Board.
-Each Silver Director shall serve in accordance with Sections 4.3(f) and 4.3(h) below and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
+Each Silver Director shall serve in accordance with Sections 4.3(g) and 4.3(i) below and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
 The selection of nominees for such position(s) shall be performed under such nominating procedures as may be set by the Board from time to time.
-- d) At the time of any election of Directors where the number of Platinum Directors is three or greater, each Individual Member in good standing shall have the right to vote, together with the other Individual Members as a class, to elect two Individual Members to serve as a Director (such Director being referred to as the "Individual Director").
-Prior to the first annual action of Members, the initial Individual Director(s) shall be elected at a time approved by the Board.
-Each Individual Director shall serve in accordance with Section 4.3(h) below and until his or her successor is elected and qualified or until his or her earlier resignation or removal for staggered terms as approved by the Board of Directors.
-The selection of nominees for such position(s) shall be performed under such nominating procedures as may be set by the Board from time to time.
+- d) At the time of any election of Directors where the number of Platinum Directors is three or greater, each Individual Member in good standing shall have the right to vote, together with the other Individual Members as a class, to elect one Individual Member to serve as a Director (such Director being referred to as the "Individual Director").
+Prior to the first annual action of Members, the initial Individual Director shall be elected at a time approved by the Board.
+The Individual Director shall serve in accordance with Section 4.3(i) below and until his or her successor is elected and qualified or until his or her earlier resignation or removal for staggered terms as approved by the Board of Directors.
+The selection of nominees for such position shall be performed under such nominating procedures as may be set by the Board from time to time.
 - e) At the time of any election of Directors where the number of Platinum Directors is two or greater, the Technical Steering Committee shall designate a representative to the Board of Directors in accordance with Section 5.4(b) below, which representative shall automatically be a member of the Board (the "TSC Director").
-Initially the Node.js Foundation will start with one top level project, however, the Board of Directors may in the future approve the creation of one or more additional top level projects relevant to the Node.js community.
-As additional top level projects are approved, the Board shall determine an appropriate model for representing the additional top level project technical steering committees on the Board.
+- f) At the time of any election of Directors where the number of Platinum Directors is two or greater, the Community Committee shall designate a representative to the Board of Directors in accordance with Section 5.4(a) below, which representative shall automatically be a member of the Board (the "CommComm Director").
-- f) Notwithstanding anything to the contrary contained herein, in the event that after any election of Directors, the number of Platinum Members decreases or the number of Gold Members increases, and such decrease or increase, as the case may be, causes a situation where the number of Silver Directors previously elected exceeds the number of Platinum Directors then
+- g) Notwithstanding anything to the contrary contained herein, in the event that after any election of Directors, the number of Platinum Members decreases or the number of Gold Members increases, and such decrease or increase, as the case may be, causes a situation where the number of Silver Directors previously elected exceeds the number of Platinum Directors then